umccr/holmes/README.md

 ```

 The operations provided by the service are focussed around
-a) determining which fingerprints are missing
-b) producing new fingerprints
+a) producing new fingerprints
-c) checking fingerprints against others
+b) checking fingerprints against others

 There is no other data store for the service - the existence of a fingerprint
 in S3 with a path matching the sites checksum and BAM URL (hex encoded) is
 the canonical definition that a BAM has been fingerprinted.

 The check operation will always operate against all fingerprints that
-exist (albeit only those matching the current sites file checksum).
+exist in the designated fingerprint folder.

 ### Lambdas